| Group | Actinides | Melting point | 1627 oC, 2960.6 oF, 1900.15 K |

 Image explanation

-Lawrence invented the cyclotron particle accelerator, in which sub-atomic particles are sent round and round in a circle at ever increasing speeds until they have enough energy to smash into an atom, thereby creating a new atom.
-This image is suggestive of the abstract particle trails produced.
+The element is named after Ernest Lawrence, who invented the cyclotron particle accelerator.
+This was designed to accelerate sub-atomic particles around a circle until they have enough energy to smash into an atom and create a new atom.
+This image is based on the abstract particle trails produced in a cyclotron.

 Appearance